virtual-labs/ctnt-research-docs/docs/open-problems.md

 - Identify open-source Large Language Models (LLMs) suitable for fine-tuning for educational purposes.
 - Identify LLMs pertinent to educational contexts through prompt engineering using zero-shot and few shot prompting.
-- Identify and collect data necessary for fine-tuning or prompt engineering.
+- Identify and collect data necessary for fine-tuning and prompt engineering.
-- Conduct cost analysis of different types of LLM solutions, including the expenses associated with fine-tuning, deploying the fine-tuned model, and utilizing APIs in the case of closed-source solutions.
+- Conduct cost and performance analysis of different types of LLM solutions, including the expenses associated with fine-tuning, deploying the fine-tuned model, and utilizing APIs in the case of closed-source API based solutions.
-- Build a search bot on top of the Virtual Labs document vector store
+- Build a GenAI powered search bot on top of the Virtual Labs document vector store
 - Build an automated agent to create social media posts, which can be triggered by various activities of content addition, modification and deployment
 - Build a prompt repository containing standardized set of prompts for different GenAI models to facilitate tasks and  activities like question generation, image generation, blog post generation, document formatting etc.